 - Consider the nutritional content of what you’re eating.
 Candy, alcohol, cake, potato chips.
 These foods have “empty” calories, meaning there’s little to no nutritional value in them.
 Consumer them in moderation and only on occasion.
 Some of my favorite treats include dark chocolate, red wine, and nuts (the healthy fats help with satiety).

 - Shift your perception.
 What if I told you that your perception of what you’re eating affects how your body metabolizes that food?
 According to Marc David, “Any guilt about food, shame about the body, or judgment about health are considered stressors by the brain and are immediately transduced into their electrochemical equivalents in the body.”
 Shocking, right?

 - The “treat meal.”
 So that Saturday ritual of eating a burger and fries, following by a brownie has to end, right?
 Not necessarily.
 If you’re restricting calories to lose weight, your body thinks it’s being starved and may elicit a survival response.
 One of the side effects includes a decrease of the hormone, leptin.
 Leptin’s primary function is to regulate hunger, food intake and energy output.
 The increased calories consumed during a treat meal is more technically known as a re-feed.
 As part of a reduced calorie diet, the additional carbohydrates from a weekly re-feed will help restore your leptin levels and boost your metabolism.

-For more of my favorite food recommendations, check out the Fuel Your Fitness Grocery List here (there’s also a discount code for 15% off at Vitamin Shoppe at the bottom of it!).
+For more of my favorite food recommendations, check out the Fuel Your Fitness Grocery List here.
 How do you incorporate your favorite treats into your life?
 Comment below; I’d love to hear from you!